0x0elliot/0x0elliot/README.md

 # Hi there, I'm Aditya

-I'm a dev and security researcher, who participated in Google Summer of Code '22 with <a href="https://github.com/intelowlproject">@IntelOwlProject</a> and <a href="https://github.com/honeynet">@HoneyNet</a>.
-I will also be mentoring for them in Google Summer Of Code '23.
+I'm a dev and security researcher.
+I am currently working as an SRE in <a href="https://github.com/shuffle">@Shuffle</a>.

+I participated in Google Summer of Code '22 with <a href="https://github.com/intelowlproject">@IntelOwlProject</a> and <a href="https://github.com/honeynet">@HoneyNet</a> and mentored for GSoC'23.
 I like backend, blockchain, security, devops and a few other things here and there.

 Used to volunteer for building tech for infosec communities.
 Now, helping build companies and open-source software.